ET-TOUNANI/Qlearning/README.md

 A Q-learning agent interacts with the environment repeatedly.
 In each time step, the agent chooses an action, and the environment returns an observation and a reward.
 The goal is to maximize the total reward.

-In this project, we will use Q-learning to train a taxi to pick up and drop off passengers at the right location.
+In this project, we will use Q-learning to solve a grid world problem.

 We will use two different approaches to solve this problem.
 In the first approach, we will use a sequential way to solve the problem.
 In the second approach, we will use a multi-agent approach to solve the problem.